ecn-aau/QS-Radar/README.md

 ## Acknowledgment

 Thank you to Martón Reiter for establishing the initial experimental setup during his MSc thesis:
-M. Reiter, "Thesis title (placeholder)," *Aalborg University*, Denmark, 2025.
+M. Reiter, "Design and Implementation of a Testbed Setup for Evaluating PQC and QKD Integration in Critical Infrastructure Environments," *Aalborg University*, Denmark, 2025.